nkratzke/dartmotion/README.md

 <img src='web/qr.png' />

-This demo application has been mainly realized for demonstration purposes in the Webtech course (Computer Science Study Programme) at Lübeck University of Applied Sciences, Germany.
+This demo application has been mainly realized for demonstration purposes for a Webtech course (Computer Science Study Programme) at Lübeck University of Applied Sciences, Germany.